Meet the friendly Donovan Rehab Team below...

 Felicia is a persistent, resourceful, and adaptable therapist.
 She genuinely enjoys working with children and building relationships with their families.

-Felicia is licensed by the state of Georgia and is completing her Clinical Fellowship for Speech-Language Pathology.
+Felicia is licensed by the state of Georgia and has completed her Clinical Fellowship for Speech-Language Pathology.